 This special day is the culmination of the rigid discipline endured throughout knob year and the beginning of a new chapter in The Citadel’s leadership development process.
 After hours of grueling physical work followed by a Spirit Run, cadets are called onto the checkered floor of their barracks where, after more pushups, they listen in silent exhaustion for a message from their Regimental Commander.

 It is this senior leader who announces over the loudspeaker that the Fourth-Class system is no longer in effect.
 From then on, the students will be recognized by their first names by all upperclassmen and welcomed into the Corps of Cadets.
-Later in the day, the freshmen dress for parade and march down to Marion Square, the site of the original Citadel campus.
+The next day, the freshmen dress for parade and march down to Marion Square, the site of the original Citadel campus.